devajsanghvi15/devajsanghvi15.github.io/README.md

 **DSA Used, Design Technique and Performance Analysis**
 * KD-Tree: Divide and conquer, Tree data structure
-  * Time Complexity: O(logn) for insertion and search operations, where n is the number of points in the tree.
+  * Time Complexity: O(logn) on average for insertion and search operations (tree is balanced), O(n) in the worst case (tree is unbalanced), where n is the number of points in the tree.
   * Space Complexity: O(n) where n is the number of points stored in the tree.

 code